 The first training was titled Distance Learning in 10 Steps.
-After the first webinar, which was lecture-based, a survey was sent to all participants to distinguish their learning gaps when it comes to using technology in education.
-The survey used The Cambridge English Digital Framework for Language Teachers scale to determine the level of their digital competences.
+After the first webinar, which was lecture-based, a survey was sent to all participants to distinguish their learning gaps in using technology in education.
+The survey used The Cambridge English Digital Framework for Language Teachers scale to determine their digital competencies.
 The scale was adapted to be used by all educators, not just language teachers.

-The teachers’ competences were measured in the following aspects of the digital competences framework:
+The teachers’ competencies were measured in the following aspects of the digital competencies framework:

 - Digital teacher;

 - Digital classroom;

 - Lesson preparation/activities using digital tools;

 - Conducting a lesson by using digital tools;